GUIDE 2024

 2. How would you describe your review process?

-A good review process is comprised of a checklist of curated items that need review and re-checking.
+A good review process comprises a checklist of curated items that need review and re-checking, as well as quality control.
 Furthermore, proofreading the entire document a few times is also essential.

 You can share your review process and how you ensure that the document preparation and review processes are completed well before the submission deadline.